 James has developed and designed analog, power and FPGA/ASIC systems and products for industries as diverse as commercial, avionics and industrial control.
 During the past decade, James has worked on cybersecurity.
 He has led product development/research teams and has brought ideas from a white board to the manufacturing floor.
 James has more than 30 patents to his name.
 As CEO, James has worked to create an effective and dynamic team of engineers to create turnkey products.
 He has a deep understanding of all phases of development.

 Sheila Heflin has been a managing partner of New Age Micro, for over 30 years.
-As a managing partner her roles include CFO, project management, customer liaison, general administrator and HR including employee benefits administer.
+As a managing partner her roles include CFO, project management, customer liaison, general administrator, and HR including employee benefits administrator.
 She had an integral part moving the company forward from a consulting business to a full turnkey product development company.

-Having worked alongside of talented and somewhat eccentric engineers for most of her life, she has good understanding of the creative process of engineering and has helped to make New Age Micro a creative and collocative company.
+Having worked alongside talented and somewhat eccentric engineers for most of her life, she has good understanding of the creative process of engineering and has helped to make New Age Micro a creative and collaborative company.

-Steve was born and raised in Boulder Colorado where he attended Colorado University Engineering.
-He graduated with a double degree in Electrical Engineer and Computer Science.
-He moved to Massachusetts in 1980 and started New Age Micro as a software consulting company specializing in embedded products in medical, communication and process control.
+Steve was born and raised in Boulder, Colorado where he attended Colorado University Engineering.
+He graduated with a double degree in Electrical Engineering and Computer Science.
+He moved to Massachusetts in 1980 and started New Age Micro as a software consulting company specializing in embedded products in medical, communication, and process control.
 In 1998, he expanded New Age to include hardware consulting.
-In 2006, New Age Micro was restructured adding Sheila Heflin and Jim Calvin on as partners and becoming a turnkey product design company.
+In 2006, New Age Micro was restructured, adding Sheila Heflin and Jim Calvin as partners and becoming a turnkey product design company.
 Steve has retired from the day to day operation and does IT for the company.